peetersn/Java-hyperpublic-api-wrapper/README.md

 PlacesIntegrationTest and CategoriesIntegrationTest are probably a good place to start.

 I wrote a simple client ```com.hyperpublic.Client``` which you can use like this:

 ```
    PlacesServiceImpl placesService = new PlacesServiceImpl();

-   PlacesResponse places = placesService.callEndpoint("37.7777", "-122.4086",
+   Place[] places = placesService.getPlaces("37.7777", "-122.4086");
-       new Auth(Auth.DEFAULT_CLIENT_ID, Auth.DEFAULT_CLIENT_SECRET));

-   //The places contains a Set of Place object that you can use...
+   //The places array contains the "Place" object that you can use...

 ```

 Disclaimer
 ----------